ART'S NEW NATURES

 ANNE KATRINE SENSTAD

-by Anne Katrine Senstad with
+by Anne Katrine Senstad

-actor Bill Sage, and audio management by
+with actor Bill Sage, and

 In exploring the nuances of idiorrhythmic living formats, Senstad invites acclaimed actor Bill Sage to reinterpret Roland Barthes pedagogical methods and critical worldview from five decades ago in the context of our contemporary experience in a changing world.